wrightmat/wrightmat.github.io/obsidian/dnd/characters/Phlain.md

 #npc

-Gender: Male
+Gender:: Male
-Occupation: Aristocrat
+Occupation:: Aristocrat
-Race: Efreeti
+Race:: Efreeti

 Bystan’s father, who smells of brimstone, and is described as a large handsome man made almost entirely of fire.
 Has a deep, rolling voice that sounds like a burning bonfire.